6.2.3 Welding with Hammer and Fire

 If you keep your material hot enough for a while, grains grow.
 The grain boundaries formed during welding thus move and become unrecognizable from the other ones.
 Taken all of that together, there are plenty of reasons why you need to do hammer welding at elevated temperatures.

-temperatures they are likely to disappear quickly, and the steel structure
+what!
+At high temperatures they are likely to disappear quickly, and the steel structure changes

-changes completely anyway as soon as you go below the austenite-ferrite
+completely anyway as soon as you go below the austenite-ferrite transformation temperature

 However: Any slag particles locked in the seam will remain there.